 Difference between java and python in terms of syntax

 Python is a very active programming language.
 The developer does not have to enter the variables while typing.
 These are entered during the execution of the program.
 Python becomes virtually as simple as English because of this.

 Another feature of the language's simplicity is that it does not need indentation or enclosing braces.
 As a result, the language is user-friendly and straightforward to read.

 Java is the opposite in this regard.
 It has very tight syntax constraints, requiring you to write in all the variables, and the program will not execute if there is an error or anomaly in the code.

 To define a block or method with many lines in Java, for example, the lines must be enclosed in curly brackets.
 Python, on the other hand, permits indentation when composing multiple-line chunks.

 Also read: What is text analysis in Python?

 While Java is a more common alternative, Python is frequently utilized.
 Python has been used by people outside the development profession for a variety of organizational goals.
 Similarly, while Java is quicker in comparison, Python is superior for longer projects.

-Ultimately, it is determined by the sort of application a developer want to create.
-It is safe to proceed if you examine the characteristics and a language tick most of your boxes.
+Ultimately, it is determined by the sort of application a developer wants to create.
+It is safe to proceed if you examine the characteristics and a language that ticks most of your boxes.
 Python, on the other hand, would be a better choice if you're just getting started with development.
 Java, on the other hand, will be the chosen language for enterprise-level applications.